Posted on June 24, 2019 by Camp Systems

 Written by Stuart van Rij, Camp Negotiation Coach

-How do you influence someone in a matter of minutes to make a giant change in their lifestyle?
+How do you influence someone in just a few minutes to make a giant change in their lifestyle for the long-term?

-Doctors asked Dr. Pantalon to motivate patients that were fresh out of the ER as a result of alcohol-related incidents.
+Doctors asked Dr. Pantalon to work with patients that just came out of the emergency room as a result of alcohol-related incidents.
 Pantalon’s task was to encourage these patients to seek help for their drinking.
 The challenge was that he only had seven minutes to influence the half-inebriated patient.

 1. Why might you change?

-2. How ready are you to change on a scale from 1 to 10?
+2. How ready are you to change on a scale from one to ten?

-3. Why didn’t you pick a lower number?
+3. Why did you not pick a lower number?